lewis289/PDFPrintEngine/README.md

 - Keep a known template with a few fields to validate the behavior locally.
 - Compare the filled PDF visually or with a PDF text inspector to verify the flattened result.

+## Credits

+- Built in tandem with OpenAI's Codex assistant to accelerate PDF manipulation and documentation.
+- Powered by [iText 7](https://itextpdf.com/) for PDF form handling and rendering.